 HOW TO GET TO MINSTER LOVELL

-Park either at Minster Lovell Church (a 5-minute walk to the swimming location) or at the village car park (a 10-minute walk).
+• Park at Minster Lovell Church (a 5-minute walk to the swimming location)

 TIPS FOR SWIMMING IN THE THAMES SAFELY